Kauri Communities are designed to allow any number of participants to collaborate on the creation and curation of content around a specific topic.

-First, you need to decide on a name, description, and tags for your community (to help users find you!), and an icon image.
+First, you need to decide on a name, description, and tags for your community (to help users find you), and an icon image.
 These are all required to create a community.
-You can also choose to include a URL, Twitter account, GitHub link, and a background image.
+You can choose to include a URL, Twitter account, GitHub link, and a background image.

-You’ll also have the option of inviting initial moderators and other admins to the community.
-This is optional, and can be done at any time in the future.
+You have the option of inviting initial moderators and other admins to the community.
+You can do this at any time in the future.

-To initiate the creation process, select the “Create Community” button in the upper right hand corner, and use your web3-enabled browser to sign the message (a meta-transaction) that pops up.
-This will create your Community’s smart contract on the POA Network sidechain.
-This smart contract will hold the address and roles of your Community’s moderators and admins, and is essentially a permissions manager.
+To start the creation process, select the “Create Community” button in the upper right hand corner, and use your web3-enabled browser to sign the message (a meta-transaction) that pops up.
+This creates your Community’s smart contract on the POA Network sidechain.
+This smart contract holds the address and roles of your Community’s moderators and admins, and is essentially a permissions manager.

-Once you’ve submitted the signature, you’re Community will be created!
+Once you submit the signature, you’re Community is created!
 It typically takes ~5 seconds for the creation transaction to be published, but may take slightly longer depending on network congestion.

-There are two main ways to add articles to a community:
+There are two ways to add articles to a community.

 Note: Transferring an article to a Community allows any admins or moderators to make edits and publish changes to it.
-If you wrote and published the article originally, you will still be credited as the author, but will no longer have exclusive control over its’ content.
+If you wrote and published the article originally, you are still credited as the author, but no longer have exclusive control over its’ content.

-New articles can be published directly to a Community.
-To do this, simply start writing an article, and when you’re ready to publish, select the Community in the dropdown.
+You can publish articles directly to a Community.
+To do this, start writing an article, and when you publish, select the Community in the dropdown.

-At launch, only new collections can be added to a Community.
+Currently, you can only add new collections to a Community.
 The process is similar to publishing new articles to a Community, in that you can choose to add the collection directly to a Community after selecting “Publish Collection”.

 Curating the Community Home Page

-To help readers explore your content, you can curate a home page for you Community to replace the defaults “Articles” view.
-This page can be organized into sections with headers, which can contain the Community’s articles and collections.
-The flow should be familiar if you’ve created a collection before!
+To help readers explore your content, you can curate a home page for you Community to replace the default “Articles” view.
+You can organize the page into sections with headers, which can contain the Community’s articles and collections.
+The flow should be familiar if you’ve created a collection before.